 This week I write about education, or more to the point, the choice a student makes of a major for a bachelor’s degree and its relationship to one’s early career.
 As some readers of this blog know, I teach courses in media and culture at Baruch College (City University of New York).
 This current academic year marks my 25th year of teaching in the Journalism Department.
 My colleagues have varied and deep backgrounds in their area of expertise.
 Some have graduate degrees in journalism, others do not, like myself.
 Which brings me to the point of this blog: what an undergrad majors in is less important than the process of how to learn and the continuation of learning after completing one’s college career.

 In order to graduate from college with a bachelor’s degree, a student must ultimately make a decision somewhere around the second half of the sophomore year: what should I major in?
 For some undergraduate students choosing a major can be an agonizing process.
 Other students may have a clear vision of the future and know exactly what they want.
-Still other Which way to go?students choose to study a subject that down the road will afford them a good living or boost them into a successful career.
+Still other students choose to study a subject that down the road will afford them a good living or boost them into a successful career.
 Another portion of the student population will choose a major because their parents have pushed them into it, such as accounting, engineering or science.

 Certainly, if a student has an eye on graduate school—such as medical school, dental school, physics or chemistry, engineering, or law—then the choice of major leading to the graduate school application is a necessary early choice.
 But for many students the choice of a major is, frankly, an arbitrary one.
 I have taught at three separate four-year colleges—the aforementioned Baruch College (undergraduate and graduate), Fordham University (graduate), and New York University—and one community college—Merced Community College, in central California.
 What I have observed and the conclusion I have come to is that there is not necessarily a direct line between one’s undergraduate major and one’s ultimate career.
 These days you might actually have several careers.